TrainWeb.org Facebook Page

 by Chris Guenzler

-On my trip to Riverside on Metrolink last Tuesday, Conductor Henry told me about the special 661X train that Metrolink would run on Saturday, February 4th, 2016 for the Golden Dragon Parade Lunar New Year celebration in Los Angeles.
-I asked for a schedule and Henry obtained it for me.
-On the way home, I called Robin Bowers to see if he wanted to ride it and he did.
-So we made our plans and he would meet me at the Santa Ana station about 8:00 AM.
-Friday night I had the idea to ride Pacific Surfliner 562 and 763 and get some more Amtrak Guest Reward points before our trip.
-I called and left a message with Robin letting him know what I wanted to do.
+During my Metrolink ride to Riverside last Tuesday, Conductor Henry informed me about the special 661X train that Metrolink was running on Saturday, February 4th, 2016 for the Golden Dragon Parade Lunar New Year celebration in Los Angeles.
+I asked for a schedule and Henry obtained it for me then on the way home, I called my friend Robin Bowers to see if he wanted to join me and he did.
+So we made our plans and agreed to meet each other at the Santa Ana station about 8:00 AM.
+The day before, I had an idea to ride Pacific Surfliner 562 and 763, thereby getting some more Amtrak Guest Reward points beforehand and let Robin know my plan.

 Before the Trip

-Pacific Surfliner 562 arrived at Santa Ana and I boarded the Surfliner cab car for my quick trip to San Juan Capistrano.
-We arrived early and I walked behind and found a surprise.
+Pacific Surfliner 562 arrived at Santa Ana and I boarded the Surfliner cab car for the quick trip to San Juan Capistrano, where we arrived early.

 Pacific Surfliner 562 departed San Juan Capistrano on the way to San Diego.

-The remaining section of the old San Juan Capistrano Santa Fe station.
-I walked to my boarding spot.
+The remaining section of the former Santa Fe station.

-Pacific Surfliner 793 arrived and I talked with my conductor for most of the trip back to Santa Ana.
-I detrained and walked up to the third level open air balcony on the pedestrian bridge then called out to Robin that I had a few pictures to take before I joined him.
+Pacific Surfliner 793 arrived and I talked with my conductor for most of the trip back to Santa Ana then detrained and walked up to the third level open air balcony on the pedestrian bridge.

-Pacific Surfliner 564 arrived then I crossed the bridge and went downstairs before it left and said hello to the conductor on 564 this morning.
+Pacific Surfliner 564 arrived then I crossed the bridge and went downstairs before it departed, greeting conductor C.J.

 Pacific Surfliner 564 departed for San Diego.
-I walked over to Robin and we caught up on things before our Metrolink train came in.
+I walked over to Robin and we chatted before our Metrolink train arrived.

-Metrolink 857 arrived backwards so Henry was on the other end of the train.
-We sat in the Quiet Car for a few minutes before walking the train to the cab car, where I introduced Robin to Henry.
-At Tustin, Robin spotted Christy Walker boarding our car and we sat togther, catching up on news.
+Metrolink 857 arrived backwards so Henry was on the other end.
+We sat in the Quiet Car for a few minutes before walking to the cab car, where I introduced Robin to Henry.
+At Tustin, Robin spotted Christy Walker boarding our car and we sat together, catching up on news.

-All too soon we arrived at San Clemente Pier and detrained.
-We helped a lady who had put twenty dollars into the Metrolink ticketing machine and did not get any tickets.
-This machine has not worked correctly for at least four years that I am aware of.
-I give her timetable with the phone number and told her to press school group so she would get a person right away.
+All too soon we arrived at San Clemente Pier and detrained then helped a lady who had put twenty dollars into the Metrolink ticketing machine but did not get any tickets.
+This machine had not worked correctly for at least four years.
+I gave her timetable and advised her to call Metrolink.

 The San Clemente Santa Fe sign post.